elloDragon/Birthday/README.md

 ## Welcome to GitHub Pages

-This is my birthday greetings given to me by Joey Rivera
+This is Birthday Greetings.
+Literally takes a minute to customize.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ### Acknowledgement